Codecademy/docs/content/css/concepts/filter-functions/terms/sepia/sepia.md

 ## Definition

-CSS filter function changes the color of an element to sepia.
+Changes the color of an element to sepia.

 ## Syntax